Pedestrian protection system

 Car modifications

 Do not make modifications or additions to the front of the car.
 Modifications to the car risk adversely affecting the safety systems and could lead to serious injury and damage to the car.
-Carefully read the section about car modifications and contact Polestar Customer Support if you are considering modifying your car.
+Carefully read the section about car modifications and contact Polestar support if you are considering modifying your car.